-When Roddy wisely refused, Roddy was ousted from the wrestling world, kick-starting a power struggle dynamic between Vince and Roddy that lasted many years.
+When Roddy wisely refused, Roddy was ousted from the wrestling world.
+This kick-started a power struggle dynamic between Vince and Roddy that lasted many years.

 Roddy writes about it in his book, "McMahon sent a message to me: ‘You tell Piper that Hogan and I are the only true-blue WWFers.’
 Until that time, Hogan and I were known to the promotion as ‘The Franchise.’

-“But after WMIII, McMahon made it clear that I was not part of the family anymore.
-What he did not realize is that I have never had a family other than the beautiful one I have created myself through God’s help.
-McMahon told me, “The WWF doesn’t need Roddy Piper.”
-I then looked him in the eye and said, “Roddy Piper doesn’t need WWF,” and I proceeded to go on to get a number one hit movie, the first wrestler in history to accomplish this feat.
-I knew McMahon was dead wrong because all of the education I had been given by the old-timers showed me that even if I went out and got a number one movie, I could come back to the WWF and still be untouchable.
+"But after WMIII, McMahon made it clear that I was not part of the family anymore.
+He did not realize that I have never had a family other than the beautiful one I have created myself through God’s help.
+McMahon told me, "The WWF doesn’t need Roddy Piper."
+I then looked him in the eye and said, "Roddy Piper doesn’t need WWF," and I proceeded to go on to get a number one hit movie, the first wrestler in history to accomplish this feat.
+I knew McMahon was dead wrong because all of the education the old-timers had given me showed me that even if I went out and got a number one movie, I could come back to the WWF and still be untouchable.
 And I did come back to do voice-overs as well as wrestle.
-But, folks, as the stakes rise, so does the psychology.”
+But, folks, as the stakes rise, so does the psychology."

-Vince and Hogan would go on to make No Holds Barred together that year, but the less said about that, the better.
+Vince and Hogan would make No Holds Barred together that year, but the less said about that, the better.

 Roddy would return to WWF sporadically throughout the next few years, usually as a special guest attraction at WrestleMania, but struggled to find a film role as lucrative as They Live.
 He seemed to be typecast as the wrestling guy, presumably not helped by his need to return to WWF when his acting roles weren’t taking off.